 A consumer, for example, will expect an online sales channel for books and DVDs.
 On the other hand, an engineering buyer considering a complex product will need face-to-face contact to discuss technical details and build a long-term relationship with the seller.

 Whoever you are selling to - whether a consumer or a business customer - you will need to appreciate the needs of the individual buyer, and ensure that you can cater to them.

 Trade shows or exhibitions can be an effective way to directly reach potential customers - but there may be a risk attached to being placed right next to your competitors.

 Using a sales agent or telesales team can work well, especially if selling is not your strong point.
 But such third parties may be more likely to focus on immediate sales rather than establishing long-term relationships with customers, and there are control issues to consider.

 Importantly, however, you must not assume that your competitors have got it right.
 The evidence of your market research should inform every decision you take when picking your sales channels.

-Once you've settled on your sales channels, you will need to promote them to your target customers - if they don't know you're there, how can they buy from you?
+Once you've settled on your sales channels, you will need to promote them to your target customers - after all, if they don't know you're there, how can they buy from you?

-This will tell you which generate the most sales and which you should scrap, if any.
-Measuring returns on investment will tell you the real cost of a particular route to market; if you have any that are uneconomical, stop using them.
-Focus only the routes to market that actually make you money.
+Measuring return on investment will tell you the real cost of a particular route to market.
+If you have any that are uneconomical, or more effort than they are worth, stop using them.
+Focus only on the channels that actually make you a good return.